Samsung/tizen-docs/docs/application/web/tutorials/sec-privileges.md

 <a name="nonAPI"></a>
 ## Non-API Bound Privileges

 Tizen application privileges are loosely bound to APIs, so most of the privileges can be identified by the APIs that the application calls.
 However, there are some privileges that are not coupled with the Tizen APIs.
-To allow easy identification, those privileges are mapped to corresponding system resources - same as other privileges.
+To allow easy identification, those privileges are mapped to corresponding system resources that are similar as other privileges.

 The following table lists the non-API bound privileges: